stevalmontxy/GOATS/README.md

-# Glorious Options Automated Trading Strategy (GOATS) Overview
+# Glorious Options Automated Trading System (GOATS) Overview
 ### Conception and principle
-I have been trading options for a while now, and having previously created algorithmic trading systems that use technical analysis.
+I have been trading options for a while now, and having previously created algorithmic trading systems for stocks and forex that use technical analysis.
 However, my coding has improved and I like options, and wanted to go for something more challenging.
-Here is the big challenge that I have been thinking up for a while now.
-Essentially I wanted to build my personal trading strategy into an automated system, with a few tweaks.
-Being automated will give it some disadvantages to a human, but will have many advantages also.
-It can't "think" past some (not so) simple rules, but, it can check the market nonstop, factor in a ton of things evenly, and has no problem and never gets tired of doing sizing calculations.
-It can hold many positions and keep track of each ones exit, and do complicated things that would take a good amount of effort for me to personally keep track of while balancing school and life.
-You could def argue that the time to ponder and write the system is probably huge, and it definitely is.
-But I have been thoroughly enjoying it.
-I have built a system that is quite complex, self operating, but also, has room and I have plans to continually upgrade and add depth to the bot's systems.
+GOATS is a pet project of mine with custom infrastructure to backtest and deploy more complex strategies designed for options.
+Instead of running once Here is the big challenge that I have been thinking up for a while now.
+Essentially I wanted to build my personal trading strategy into an auto every hour or 15 minutes, I want this system to run during market hours, subscribing to live quotes and constantly checking its criteria for entry/exit.

+In the past I have utilized backtesting packages and created my own more simple trading systems,and I know there are preexisting systems for backtesting on options, but a big motivation for making this is I think it will be a good exercise of making a larger coding project for me, where I can do some OOP.

+### Current state of the project
+If you're reading this, I am in the middle of a large restructuring.
+Getting it back to a running system means: running live and backtesting scripts both utilizing the SAME core classes, with only minor differences in how they use the backtesting and live classes.
+Afterward, my future plans for the project are continual refinement and eventually testing some machine learning stuff.

 ### Overall Layout
-__4__ different scripts:
+[outdated]
+[add architecture diagram and call heirarchy from ipad]
 - One that runs in morning (buying time)
 - one that runs right after buying time (or it could be part of buying time) to confirm successful order fill. or it could keep running until order filled
 - one that runs near end of day (selling time)